JagadeeshBee/bible-verse-app/README.md

-# This is Bible Verse Reader App
+# This is a Bible Verse Reader App

-this is simple web App that'll publish random verses using the Bible.org API Architecture - React & Vite following Chapter 9
+this is a simple web App that'll publish random verses using the Bible.org API Architecture - React & Vite following Chapter 9

 **Operations**
-Button click -- Random Verse -- random bible verse Lookup -- Search verse -- the verses are displayed with references in textbook and chapter.
+Button click -- Random Verse -- random bible verse Lookup -- Search verse Enter button click the verses are displayed with references in textbook and chapter.

  Node.js has been installed